JJ Redick: College career

-& PlayStation 2 at 2006 and PlayStation 3 at 2007.
+& PlayStation 2 in 2006 and PlayStation 3 in 2007.

-On February 4, 2007, Redick's no. 4 jersey was retired at Cameron Indoor Stadium at a special halftime ceremony.
-Redick became the 13th Duke player to have his jersey retired.
+On February 4, 2007, Duke retired Redick's no. 4 jersey at Cameron Indoor Stadium in a halftime ceremony, the 13th player so honored.

+As of the 2022–23 edition of the NCAA Record book, Redick held two NCAA records (career FT%, min 600 attempts – 91.2%; Sophomore season FT%, 95.3%) and was listed in nine other categories among their all-time leaders.

 Professional career

 Orlando Magic (2006–2013)

 Redick was selected with the 11th pick in the 2006 NBA draft by the Orlando Magic.
 Pre-draft scouting reports praised Redick's perimeter shooting and basketball intelligence, but questioned his defensive ability and speculated that he might not be tall or athletic enough to create his own shots in the NBA.
 This scouting report was highlighted when Duke played LSU in the 2006 NCAA tournament.
 LSU's Garrett Temple, a 6'5" guard known for his athleticism and a large wingspan, chased Redick throughout the game.
 Taken out of his normal rhythm, Redick—the number two scorer in the nation at the time—had one of the worst shooting performances of his college career, shooting 3-for-18 from the field and scoring 11 points in a Duke loss.

 In a 2005 interview with the Charlotte Observer, Redick said, "I think I'll be a role player like 80 percent of the players in the league are.
 I don't expect to be a star, I'll just shoot, be a team player."
 He moved up into the backup shooting guard position behind well-known veteran and Duke alum Grant Hill.